95348953489345893524897/pvprepo/information/movement.md

       - Notes:
         - You shouldn't be touching any movement keys while you do this, because more than likely they'll just mess up your timing/direction.
           - An exception is when you are curving the strafe away from walls with keys like W and S.
-        - You can do sidehops while standing, but it's much harder.
-  ## How to Standing Sidehop:
-      1. Start a crouching sidehop
-      2. Once you reach around 2000 velocity (8-10 hops), crouch jump
-        - Crouch jump by releasing crouch mid-air, then pressing crouch + space at the same time
-      3. Continue to sidehop like normal, except now you are standing.
-Understanding the direction is considerably more difficult and there is less speed benefit, so this method is pretty much just for flashiness or fun.

 # Super Garry's Mod Server exclusive movement
   - Most of the Super Garry's Mod movement techniques like potato jumping and washing machine boosts should work similarly on Zoltins Sandbox<br/>
   - SGMS fast guide (By Bikes) - https://www.youtube.com/watch?v=x52LSlBOCJY<br/>